arviz-devs/preliz/docs/examples/gallery/poisson.md

     alt: Poisson Distribution PDF
 ---

-import arviz as az
-from preliz import Poisson
-az.style.use('arviz-doc')
-for mu in [0.5, 3, 8]:
+from preliz import Poisson, style style.use('preliz-doc') for mu in [0.5, 3, 8]:
     Poisson(mu).plot_pdf();
 ```